longturn/freeciv21/docs/Modding/Rulesets/overview.rst

 :strong:`Restrictions`:

-* Government used during revolution can't be used as default_government or init_government for any nation
+* Government used during revolution cannot be used as ``default_government`` or ``init_government`` for any nation.

 Implementation Details
 ======================

-This section and following section will be mainly of interested to developers who are familiar with the Freeciv21 source code.
+This section and following section will be mainly of interest to developers who are familiar with the Freeciv21 source code.

 Rulesets are mainly implemented in the server.
-The server reads the files, and then sends information to the client.
-Mostly rulesets are used to fill in the basic data tables on units etc, but in some cases some extra information is required.
+The server reads the files and then sends information to the game.
+Rulesets are used to fill in the basic data tables on units etc., but in some cases some extra information is required.

 For units and advances, all information regarding each unit or advance is now captured in the data tables, and